mattvenn/wokwi-verilog-gds-test/README.md

 I am a bit late to the party.
 I've started to think about the design on August, 31st - and submission deadline is already one day later on September, 1st.

-🔲 Describe the design idea
+☑️ Describe the design idea

-🔲 Implement the design idea using Wokwi
+☑️ Implement the design idea using Wokwi

-🔲 Edit the [Makefile](Makefile) and change the WOKWI_PROJECT_ID to match the project.
+☑️ Edit the [Makefile](Makefile) and change the WOKWI_PROJECT_ID to match the project. → It's here: https://wokwi.com/projects/341613366899376723

 🔲 Share your GDS on twitter, tag it #tinytapeout and [link me](https://twitter.com/matthewvenn)!